tom6931/PSSS/README.md

 ElasticBLAST can also run the RPSTBLASTN program which translates a query in six frames and performs a profile search against the Conserved Domain Database ([CDD](https://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml)).
 The command below performs this search on the same set of contigs as above.
 This search uses 20 instances and should take about 50 minutes.

 ```
-elastic-blast submit --query s3://elasticblast-jgiworkshop-394212713216/R219596/ETNvirmetaSPAdes_5/IMG_Data/184068.assembled.fna --db cdd --program rpstblastn --num-nodes 20 --results s3://elasticblast-USERNAME/results/REPLACEME/ -- -evalue 0.00001 -max_target_seqs 500 -outfmt "6 std qlen slen"
+elastic-blast submit --query s3://elasticblast-jgiworkshop-394212713216/R219596/ETNvirmetaSPAdes_5/IMG_Data/184068.assembled.fna --db cdd --program rpstblastn --num-nodes 20 --results s3://elasticblast-USERNAME/results/REPLACEME/ -- -evalue 0.00001 -max_target_seqs 500 -outfmt "6 std qlen slen  stitle"
 ```
 When elastic-blast reports that all batches have finished, you can retrieve results with a command similar to the one given above for the BLASTN search.
+These results are a tabular report with the fields (FIXME) that include title information for the domain